Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress: Supplementary Information

 The bands crossing the Fermi surface are comprised of hybridizing Ru 4$d$ $t_{2g}$ and O 2$p$ orbitals.
 Shown in Fig.~\ref{fig:expGeometry}, $d_{xy}-p_{x}$ ($d_{xy}-p_{y}$), correspond to the predominant orbital character of the $\gamma$-band state, and therefore are the most relevant here.
 Particularly consequential to the presented shift data is the dipolar $^{17}$O nuclear spin coupling to the oxygen 2$p_x$ ($p_y$).
 (Not shown are the $d_{xz}-p_z$ and $d_{yz}-p_z$ orbitals which extend out-of-page and predominate the character of the quasi-1D $\alpha$, $\beta$ bands.)

 The applied uniaxial stress breaks the symmetry of O(1), O(1$'$) sites.
 In particular, the relative shift sensitivity of the two sites to the vHs at \textbf{Y} is very different, with O(1) much more sensitive than O(1$'$).
 The mismatch is linked to the greater overlap of O(1) $p_x$ with the hybridized states in the vicinity of the vHs.
-A clear signature of the asymmetry at \textbf{Y} is highlighted by the orbital coloring in Fig.~\ref{fig:expGeometry}, which illustrates that the hybridization at \textbf{Y} is bonding (anti-bonding) for Ru $d_{xy}$-O(1) $p_x$ (Ru $d_{xy}$-O(1') $p_y$).
+A clear signature of the asymmetry at \textbf{Y} {$(\mathbf{k}=[0,\pi])$} is highlighted by the orbital coloring in Fig.~\ref{fig:expGeometry}, which illustrates that {the states at $Y$ include hybridization to the O(1) $p_x$ orbital (the phases of the adjacent Ru $d_{xy}$ lobes are the same) but not to the O(1') $p_y$ orbital (the corresponding phases are opposite).}

 The interaction can be represented by a diagonal 3$\times$3 matrix, with elements $A(-1,-1,2)$, with

 Using $1/\Braket{r_p^3}=3.72/a_0^3$~\cite{Mukuda1998} ($a_0$ the Bohr radius), $A\sim91~\textrm{kOe}/\mu_B$~\cite{Mukuda1998}.
 In the specific experimental geometry illustrated in Fig.~\ref{fig:expGeometry}, $A_{d\parallel}(1)=-A, A_{d\perp}(1')=2A$.